jimmurtha/policies/src/main/md/05-data_management_policy.md

    * Where backup stored (or to whom it was provided)
 5. Securely encrypt stored backups in a manner that protects them from loss or environmental damage.
 6. Test backups and document that files have been completely and accurately restored from the backup media.

+## 5.3 Sensitive Information Storage

+All Sensitive information is transmitted and stored securely:

+* AES-256 encryption is used to store objects on AWS Simple Storage Service (S3).
+S3 is used to store data in the long term (e.g. to provide Data Custody for Customers).
+* AWS IAM Rules are in place as a deny-by-default access for S3.
+Only approved Archway Employees are granted access.
+* AWS Elastic Block Storage (EBS) Volumes are encrypted prior to storing Sensitive Information.
+EBS is used to store data temporarily (e.g. to run data analysis).
+* Encryption (BitLocker for Windows, FileVault for Mac) is used on any computers storing Sensitive Information, even temporarily.
+* HTTPS/TLS is used to transmit Sensitive Information.